sbryngelson/group-docs/phd-syllabus/doing-research.md

 This is a note about what you should _strive_ to achieve in terms of output during your PhD.
 This is not necessarily what I expect to see as your output -- but what you should expect to _try_ to produce.
 These expectations are also averaged over multiple years.
-You should expect to produce less in your first and second years (for example, it's ok to have only one project to begin with, possibly through a collaboration with a senior student), and more in your third and fourth (often dropping again in the final year while you are searching for jobs).
+You should expect to produce less in your first and second years (for example, it's okay to have only one project to begin with, possibly through a collaboration with a senior student), and more in your third and fourth (often dropping again in the final year while you are searching for jobs).

 1. Try to produce one very high-quality, high-risk paper per year.
 This should yield 3-4 actually published versions of these, on average, over the span of your PhD.